bert27/Erasmus_RoomFinder/server/README.md

 Server Nodejs.

-Get and redirect two endpoints in Json.
+Get and redirect endpoints with cors.